betterbugs/web-sdk/examples/04-Electron-app-example/For-macOS/README.md

 ## Installation & Running

 1. Clone this repository
-2. Navigate to the electron example directory: `cd examples/electron`
+2. Open the `04-Electron-app-example\For-macOS` folder in your text editor
 3. Run `yarn install` to install dependencies
 4. Run `yarn build` to build the application
 5. Run `yarn start` to start the application